jfashe/ML-Journey-Tracker/README.md

 - **Desired Certifications:** - AWS Certified Machine Learning (Specialty), and Google Cloud Professional ML Engineer,
 - **Hosted On:** GitHub (for public accountability and portfolio visibility)
 - **Goal:** To get an internship in ML.
 - **Why Journal?** Tired of lying to myself.
 Tired of saying "I'm going to lock in" and doing nothing.
 Nothing kills self-esteem like repeatedly breaking promises to yourself.
+So I'm journaling not only my ML journey, but my self-growth journey aswell.

 ---